ganrad/Az-DevOps-Agent-On-AKS/README.md

    ![alt tag](./images/A-07.PNG)

 ### B] Build Azure DevOps Pipeline Agent and push it to Azure Container Registry (ACR)

+Login to the Linux VM (via SSH) containing the CLI tools (outlined in the *Prerequisites* section) before proceeding with the next steps.

+1. Download (Copy) the Azure DevOps Pipeline Agent

-1. Refer to [Azure DevOps docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops) and follow the steps to copy the `Dockerfile` and `start.sh` scripts to a local VM with **docker** engine installed on it.
+   Refer to [Azure DevOps docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops) and follow the steps to copy the `Dockerfile` and `start.sh` scripts to a local VM with **docker** engine installed on it.
 These files are also provided in the `./dockeragent` directory.

 2. Build the Azure DevOps Pipeline agent